flintrocks/flint/proposals/0003-external-calls.md

  - Prevents re-entrancy attacks but is incompatible with any contract whose `fallback` function requires 2300 gas or more.
  - Sometimes the programmer won't want this, but then has to fall back onto the dangerous raw calls.

+In most cases, re-entrancy is not desirable, so Flint should prevent external calls to call functions of the caller (Flint) contract.

 ### 3. External calls may fail silently

 Solidity offers low-level call methods that work on `rawAddress`: `address.call()`, `address.callcode()`, `address.delegatecall()`, `address.send()`.
 These low-level methods never throw an exception so they fail silently.